Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: Data availability

 \section{Data availability}

-The datasets used in our experiments (Cora, CiteSeer, PubMed, WikiCS, Amazon-Computers, Amazon-Photo, Coauthor-CS, Coauthor-Physics) are publicly available benchmarks; relevant references are provided in the paper.
+The datasets used in our experiments are publicly available benchmarks, including Cora, CiteSeer, PubMed, WikiCS, Amazon-Computers, Amazon-Photo, Coauthor-CS, and Coauthor-Physics.
+Relevant references are provided in the paper.
 Code and configurations are available at: \url{https://github.com/chenrui0127/HyperGRL}.